 While your request is processing, the screen can be safely closed via the "Return to Latest Settings' button, and other edits can be made to the prompt configuration.

-This way, multiple image-to-video generation tests can be executed to process at once.
+This way, multiple image-to-video generation tests can be executed at once.

 All executed prompts can be accessed by navigating the furthest right-hand menu column under 'Video Tests.'